isis3710-uniandes-backup/Team13-front/README.md

 # Demo Footage

-Here's a little video that shows the demo of the app: https://youtu.be/d3Ak4swHZ04
+Here's a little video that shows the demo of the app: <Currently uploading>

+# Deployed App

+The app is currently being deployed and the working link will be uploaded as soon as it is done!

 #  To Deploy